syrkis/syrkis/README.md

 Hello!
 I'm a Neuro-Cognitive Data Scientist.
-Welcome to my code space.
 Here, you'll find a variety of projects that span across numerous fields.
 These include brain decoding, artificial neuroscience, information theory, different kinds of signal processing, human-computer interfaces (including front-end development), and algorithmic art.

 If you're seeking consultation, are interested in collaboration, or have any questions, feel free to get in touch!